alan11cohen/be-deploy-tests/DEPLOYMENT.md

 - ✅ Created root package.json for proper detection
 - ✅ **Switched to Dockerfile** to avoid Nixpacks npm package issues
 - ✅ **Moved Dockerfile to root** to resolve path issues
+- ✅ **Fixed package.json copying** with explicit file names instead of wildcards
+- ✅ Added support for both npm and pnpm lock files
 - ✅ Updated Dockerfile to build from subdirectory
 - ✅ Added .dockerignore for optimized builds
 - ✅ Tested file structure and paths

-## Why Root Dockerfile?
+## Why Explicit File Copying?

-Railway had issues finding the Dockerfile at `order-pay-backend/Dockerfile`.
-Moving it to the root and configuring it to build from the subdirectory resolved the path detection issue:

-- ✅ **Railway can find it**: No path resolution issues
-- ✅ **Builds correctly**: Properly copies from subdirectory
-- ✅ **Optimized**: Uses .dockerignore for faster builds
+The wildcard pattern `package*.json` wasn't working correctly in the Docker build context.
+Using explicit file names ensures:

+- ✅ **Reliable copying**: No ambiguity about which files to copy
+- ✅ **Npm compatibility**: Copies both package.json and package-lock.json
-- ✅ **Production ready**: Multi-stage build for smaller images
+- ✅ **Pnpm compatibility**: Also copies pnpm-lock.yaml for projects using pnpm
+- ✅ **Clear errors**: If files don't exist, Docker will give clear error messages